How to Sign European Contracts from India in 2026

 - 3

-Situation 3 — Your EU client requires eIDAS Qualified (QES)
+Situation 3 Your EU customer requires eIDAS Qualified (QES)

-QES is the highest level.
 Required for finance contracts, M&A, regulated industries (pharma, healthcare, telecom), Data Processing Agreements, and most government tenders in EU Member States.
-This is where your usual Indian signing tool stops working.

 Aadhaar eSign is not eIDAS-compliant